emacsmirror/undo-fu/readme.rst

 Simple, stable linear undo with redo for Emacs.

-This is a light weight wrapper for Emacs built-in undo system, adding convenient undo/redo without losing access to the full undo history, allowing you to visit all previous states of the document if you need.
+This is a lightweight wrapper for Emacs built-in undo system, adding convenient undo/redo without losing access to the full undo history, allowing you to visit all previous states of the document if you need.

-The changes compared Emacs undo are as follows:
+The changes compared to Emacs undo are as follows:

 - Redo will not pass the initial undo action.
 - Redo will not undo *(unlike Emacs redo which traverses previous undo/redo steps)*.